daisybio/ASimulatoR/README.md

 #> loading superset...
 #> finished loading superset
 #>
+#> assign variants to supersets...
-#> create splicing variants and annotation...
+#> create splicing variants and annotation.
+This may take a while...
 #> finished creating splicing variants and annotation
 #>
 #> exporting gtf for read simulation...